quarkifii/quarkifimagiq-socket-examples/examples/GPSLocationBased/README.md

 In this example GPS Location read and based on the location the socket is turned ON or OFF.
 Before starting make sure to retrieve the apikey and apisecret as mentioned in [Main](/)

-1. ### Create new node server:
+1. ### Setup Web Server:
-Run :

-1. mkdir magiq-server
-2. cd magiq-server
+1. cd magiq-server
-3. Npm init -y
-4. npm install express  axios crypto
+2. npm install

    Project Node Structure: